MaxFuhrich/java-features-workshop/README.md

 - Key Encapsulation Mechanism (JEP 452)

-    JEP 452 introdues an API for key encapsulation mechanism (KEM), which is an encription technique for encrinpting and securing symmetric key by making use of public key cryptography.
+    JEP 452 introduces an API for key encapsulation mechanism (KEM), which is an encryption technique for encrypting and securing symmetric key by making use of public key cryptography.

 ## Default charset UTF-8 (JEP 400)